 Can I increase the amount of the loan if I want to do more work?

 Once the loan has been closed the amount of the loan cannot be increased.
 The scope of work can be expanded with a change order utilizing the contingency.
-The contingency may be between ten and twenty percent and is used to take care of unforeseen problems which may arise.
+The contingency may be between ten and twenty percent and is used to take care of unforeseen problems that may arise.
 If the contingency funds are not needed they can be applied for a change order.
 Any unused contingency is used to pay down the loan.

 What can Professional Property Inspection do for me?

-We are HUD approved FHA 203K consultants.
+We are HUD-approved FHA 203K consultants.
 As an architect David Tamny, AIA can help you make sure that you have included what you need in your project and advise you as to whether your contractor's scope of work and costs make sense.